zalando/zalando-howto-open-source/README.md

 If you want to launch a new project separate from your team, talk to your delivery lead first.
 Let them know about your plan.
 Then ask yourself the questions immediately above.

-###The Main Zalando Repository: For the "Truly Open Source"
+###The Main Zalando Repository: For the “Truly Open Source”
 Your code doesn't have to be perfect before you open-source it.
 We *want* you to code in public from Day One.
 But to appear on our main org page, github.com/zalando, your project should be “truly open-source,” or in active development toward that goal.
 This means:
 - it's useful and interesting to non-Zalandos.
 It might serve an entire language community, users of specific tools (Docker, Maven, etc.), or some other group.
 - it's usable out of the box and free of Zalando dependencies